 3.4.
 Does this Bill create, amend, or remove: (a) offences or penalties (including infringement offences or penalties and civil pecuniary penalty regimes)?
 YES (b) the jurisdiction of a court or tribunal (including rights to judicial review or rights of appeal)?
+NO

-NO The OIO's enforcement tools are being strengthened to enable proportionate responses to breaches of the Act and the Regulations, and to manage significant risks to national security and public order.
-Clause 44 differentiates and increases the maximum fixed civil pecuniary penalties availa increasing the maximum civil pecuniary penalty for individuals to \$500,000, m
+The OIO's enforcement tools are being strengthened to enable proportionate responses to breaches of the Act and the Regulations, and to manage significant risks to national security and public order.

+Clause 38 differentiates and increases the maximum fixed civil pecuniary penalties available, by:

-• and introducing a separate maximum civil pecuniary penalty of \$10 million in any other case.
+- increasing the maximum civil pecuniary penalty for individuals to \$500,000: and - introducing a separate maximum civil pecuniary penalty of \$10 million in any other case.

-Clause 42 creates a new civil pecuniary penalty for breaching an enforceable undertaking, with an upper limit of \$50,000 for an individual and \$300,000 in any other case.
+Clause 36 creates a new civil pecuniary penalty for breaching an enforceable undertaking, with an upper limit of \$50,000 for an individual and \$300,000 in any other case.

-Clause 48 clarifies that the High Court can grant injunctions to restrain a person from engaging in conduct that constitutes or would constitute a contravention of the Act or Regulations.
+Clause 42 clarifies that the High Court can grant injunctions to restrain a person from engaging in conduct that constitutes or would constitute a contravention of the Act or Regulations.
 This clause does not expand the jurisdiction of the High Court.

 There is nothing in the Bill that limits the jurisdiction of a Court or Tribunal.
-The new decisionmaking powers in the Act will be subject to judicial review.
+The new decision-making powers in the Act will be subject to judicial review.

 3.4.1.
 Was the Ministry of Justice consulted about these provisions?

-YES The Ministry of Justice was consulted during both the policy development and Bill, and received draft versions of the Bill for comment.
-The Ministry's feedbac incorporated in the following provisions of the Bill.
-The new civil pecuniary penalty threshold was developed in close consultation of Justice, to ensure that it is aligned with current practice for penalties, as is reflected in the Telecommunications Act 2001 and following the Commerce Act 1986 reform.
+The Ministry of Justice was consulted during both the policy development and the drafting of the Overseas Investment Amendment Bill (No 2), and received draft versions of the Bill for comment.
+The Ministry's feedback was incorporated in the following provisions of the Overseas Investment Amendment Bill (No 2).

+The new civil pecuniary penalty threshold was developed in close consultation with the Ministry of Justice, to ensure that it is aligned with current practice for penalties, as is reflected in the Telecommunications Act 2001 and following the Commerce Act 1986 reform.
 The Bill incorporates the Ministry of Justice's feedback that "civil" should be inserted into all references to "pecuniary penalties".